 AFTER LEAVING THE HOSPITAL, WHEN DO I NEED TO SEE MY SURGEON AGAIN?

 You should plan a follow-up visit as scheduled with your surgeon.
-If you have questions about your follow-up appointment, please contact your surgeon's office immediately.
+You will be given specific instructions as to the follow-up schedule at the time of discharge from the hospital.